Trams in Gdańsk: 1989–2012

-In 1989, the company WPK was split, and the counterpart established for Gdańsk was Przedsiębiorstwo Komunikacji Miejskiej, which turned into Gdańsk's budget committee in 1991 under the name of Zakład Komunikacji Miejskiej w Gdańsku (Gdańsk ZKM).
-In the beginning of the 1990s, a new section on Podwale Przedmiejskie was opened between ulica Chmielna and ulica Łąkowa, in addition to a new bridge for street traffic, which allowed the elimination of the temporary bridge over the Nowa Motława.
+In 1989, the company WPK was split.
+The company established for Gdańsk was Przedsiębiorstwo Komunikacji Miejskiej, which became Gdańsk's budget committee in 1991 under the name of Zakład Komunikacji Miejskiej w Gdańsku (Gdańsk ZKM).
+In the early 1990s, a new section on Podwale Przedmiejskie was opened between ulica Chmielna and ulica Łąkowa, in addition to a new bridge for road traffic.
+This allowed for the elimination of the temporary bridge over the Nowa Motława.
 This line was expanded in 1995 to ulica Siennicka, which allowed the elimination of the line along Długie Ogrody.

 In 1997, the Gdańsk ZKM bought two prototype Konstal 114Na vehicles, which featured 15% lower floors.
-Also in 1997, the idea to expand the tramway network to Chełm resurfaced, so the terrain was studied more carefully.
-The studies concluded that the trams of the time were inadequate for the projected line; the most serious problem was that the electromagnetic brakes would be unable to maintain the tram's stability in the event of an electrical emergency.
+Also in 1997, the proposal to expand the tramway network to Chełm was revived and studied.
+The studies concluded that the trams of the time were inadequate for the terrain of the projected line.
+The most serious problem was that the electromagnetic brakes would be unable to keep the trams stationary in the event of an electrical emergency.

-In 1999, the tram depot near ulica Łąkowa in Dolne Miasto was repurposed into a guarded car parking area.
-Also in this year, the Gdańsk ZKM ordered four Alstrom-Konstal Citadis 100 trams, which featured 70% lower floors.
+In 1999, the tram depot near ulica Łąkowa in Dolne Miasto was repurposed into a car park.
+Also in this year, the Gdańsk ZKM ordered four Alstom-Konstal Citadis 100 trams, which featured 70% lower floors.
 These trams were allocated to line 2 (Centrum-Opera-Zaspa-Jelitkowo).

-In 2004, the Gdańsk ZKM was converted into from a budget committee to a limited liability company.
-In the same year, ulica Łąkowa was isolated from the tramway network and a multiple-stage modernization project of the tramway network called Gdański Projekt Komunikacji Miejskiej was launched.
+In 2004, the Gdańsk ZKM was converted from a budget committee to a limited liability company.
+In the same year, ulica Łąkowa was cut off from the tramway network and a modernization project of the tramway network called Gdański Projekt Komunikacji Miejskiej was launched.
 As a result of the modernization project, construction of the line to Chełm began along aleja Armii Krajowej and aleja Sikorskiego.
 On 19 December 2007, the line was opened for service.
 Because the grade of this line was up to 5%, the Konstal 105Na and Konstal 114Na trams could not be used for this line.
-For the purposes of servicing the Chełm line, 3 Bombardier NGT6 trams were ordered.
-Because the Konstal 105Na trams were worsening in condition, the Gdańsk ZKM purchased 46 used N8C trams from Dortmund.
+Three Bombardier NGT6 trams were ordered to serve the line.
+As the condition of the Konstal 105Na trams was worsening, the Gdańsk ZKM also purchased 46 used N8C trams from Dortmund.